 There are a few points that I would be remiss in not pointing out in this article.

 DON’T DO IT!
-The drunk driving laws in Japan are VERY strict.
-One drink is one drink too many.
+The drunk driving laws in Japan are extremely strict.
+One drink is one drink too many when it comes to getting behind the wheel.
 If you are driving, DO NOT DRINK.
 The Japanese police will be very forgiving and generous if you are drunk and stumbling down the street (in fact, they will likely help you walk home), but once you get behind the wheel, I promise you will see a side of Japan YOU DO NOT WANT TO SEE.
 The same applies to being drunk on a bicycle.
 Bicycles are considered vehicles, too.
-I don’t know how strict the police are with respect to this, and twelve years ago when I first came to Japan, being drunk on a bicycle wasn’t a big deal, but in recent years, the police have become much stricter with this too, so the best policy, here too, is DON’T RISK IT.
+I don’t know how strict the police are with respect to this, and twelve years ago when I first came to Japan, being drunk on a bicycle wasn’t a big deal.
+But in recent years, the police have become much stricter with this too, so the best policy, here too, is not to risk it.
 Also, and let’s be honest, riding a bicycle drunk is really stupid and really dangerous, so even if the police were not very strict with this, it probably isn’t the best idea.

-Drinking in Japan is, at least compared with America, expensive.
-A single beer from the convenience store costs 200-300 JPY, and at an izakaya or restaurant, can be twice that.
-Also, the hipster, craft beer scene is still just beginning in Japan (having said that, if you like Japanese booze (shochu, nihonshu, umeshu), your options are almost limitless), and the whole SHOTS, SHOTS style of drinking that was popular when I was a young man doesn’t really exist here.
-Also, when buying booze at a liquor shop or grocery store in Japan, there is not the variety of options that exist in America like 30 packs, 18-packs, 12-packs etc. (in Japan, beer comes as a single can (350 ml), a large single can (500 ml), a six-pack (six 350 ml cans), or a case (24 350 ml cans) and those are it.
+Drinking in Japan is, at least compared to America, expensive.
+A single beer from the convenience store costs 200-300 JPY, and at an izakaya or restaurant, it can be twice that.
+Also, the hip craft beer scene is still just beginning in Japan (having said that, if you like Japanese booze (shochu, nihonshu, umeshu), your options are almost limitless), and the whole SHOTS, SHOTS style of drinking that was popular when I was a young man doesn’t really exist here.
+Also, when buying booze at a liquor shop or grocery store in Japan, there isn’t the variety of options that you may find in America like 30 packs, 18-packs, 12-packs, etc. In Japan, beer comes as a single 350 ml can, a large single 500 ml can, a six-pack (six 350 ml cans), or a case (24 350 ml cans).
 Also, there is no built-in discount for buying in bulk like there is in America (for example, if one can costs 200 JPY, a six-pack costs 1,200 JPY).

 The Japanese people have a very laid-back attitude towards drinking, and this is reflected in the lack of restrictive laws concerning drinking.
 Japan is a great country for drinking.
-Having said all all of this however, hodo hodo ni (keep it in moderation).
+Having said all of this, however, remember to hodo hodo ni (keep it in moderation).

 Daniel / U.S.